 Returnal also gets the accolade of having exemplary DualSense implementation with stunning haptic feedback.

 Returnal might be the most hardcore and difficult game on this list, but don’t let it stop you from experiencing the new-gen features it has to offer.

 This great big cat adventure will test your platforming and puzzling skills as you explore a cyberpunk-style world filled with robots.
-You’re a cat doing cat-things, while trying to solve a mystery – doesn’t that sound amazing?
+You’re a cat doing cat things while trying to solve a mystery – doesn’t that sound amazing?

 The Walled City in Stray is a curious place, which is perfect for a cat.
-While it offers a urban playground for our ginger moggie to scale, it’s full to the brim with robotic companions, all of which have taken on human traits from their previous owners.
+While it offers an urban playground for our ginger moggie to scale, it’s full to the brim with robotic companions, all of which have taken on human traits from their previous owners.